KingDavidW/DarkMessiah-Restoration-Mod-Files/README.md

 # Dark Messiah Restoration Mod Files
 The mod files for the DM Restoration Mod.
 This is the final set of files, not compliable code.

-# Dependencies
+## Dependencies
-wiltOS Dark Messiah Mod Launcher wiltOS Dark Messiah Advanced SDK Release
+wiltOS Dark Messiah Mod Launcher [Download](https://www.moddb.com/games/dark-messiah-of-might-magic/downloads) wiltOS Dark Messiah Advanced SDK Base Module [Download](https://github.com/KingDavidW/DarkMessiah-AdvancedSDK-Mod-Files)

-# How to Install
+## How to Install
 Make sure you have the wiltOS Dark Messiah Mod Launcher installed!

-Go to the releases section and choose the release you'd like (Module only, Content only).
-If you are first starting out, you need **BOTH**.
-You can also just download this repository for the latest at any time.

-Once you download, open the rar file and extract the **restoration_mod** folders into your **_mods** folder
+Go to the **_mods** folder in your Dark Messiah game, and create a new folder titled **restoration_mod**

+Take the files from this repository and extract them into that folder.

-# Mod Order Requirement
+## Mod Order Requirement
 Make the Advanced SDK the first mod in your list, above everything else.

+## Recommended Installation
+The best way to install this mod is by actually doing a git checkout to that **restoration_mod** folder.
+That way, as this mod updates, you can just download the changes instead of redownloading the whole repository.
+I recommend [Github Desktop](https://desktop.github.com/download/) to make it easier, but it is entirely up to you.

+## Credits
+Ubisoft for granting us the original sources
+King David for doing the programming and bug fixing QWERTY, StickyFingaz, and Granto for restoring the levels